Wolox/layout/README.md

 | `justify-content: space-between`      | `row space-between` |
 | `justify-content: space-around`      | `row space-around` |

-For responsive classes (with 960px as breakpoint) append `-sm` suffix to the class.
+For responsive classes (using 960px as the default breakpoint) append `-sm` suffix to the class.

 ```html